ChenYuWei0205/SmartPlantMonitoring/README.md

 • A 470uF capacitor should be connected acrros the 5V and GND electricity path for decoupling purpose to ensure current stability.

 I hope you like the project.
-Thank You!
+Thank You! :D

 ==========================================================================================